 The Scherer’s sold the farm to Buzz Schultz and Elaine Braginton in 1991.
 They had a vision to turn the century-old homestead into a bed and breakfast.
 The bathrooms on the second floor were installed under their ownership.
 They originally named the inn Finnish Heritage Homestead and ran the business until 2002.

-Pam Zahn and Kathy Johnson bought the farm in May of 2008 and opened for business as Northern Comfort Bed and Breakfast in September of 2008, continuing welcoming guests until the current innkeepers, Jeff and Patty Brower picked up the reigns in the summer of 2016.
+Pam Zahn and Kathy Johnson bought the farm in May of 2008 and opened for business as Northern Comfort Bed and Breakfast in September of 2008.

 The rich history of this farmstead brings warmth and character to the buildings, and provides interesting details to visitors and guests.
 This farm is one of many beautiful old Finnish farms in the area, and it is definitely a historical treasure.